Amateur radio call signs: Exclusions

 The 26 letters of the English alphabet and ten digits may be used to form call signs, accented letters excluded.

 Letter combinations which can be confused with distress calls or which are reserved as abbreviations for radiocommunications services are excluded (e.g. Q codes).
 The ITU Article 19 exclusions are those found in ITU-R M.1172.
-In practice, no prefix begins with the letter 'Q', but 'Q' can be the second letter (eq.
-Malawi assigned the 7QA–7QZ block).
+In practice, no prefix begins with the letter 'Q', but 'Q' can be the second letter (e.g. Malawi assigned the 7QA–7QZ block).

 Double- or single-digit prefixes are excluded.
 A callsign with a leading digit in the prefix always has a second character which is a letter and in rare cases a third character which is also a letter.

 Currently, no allocated prefix has 0 (zero) or 1 (one) as one of its characters as they can be confused with the letters O (Oscar) and I (India).

 All ten digits from 0 to 9 are allowed to be used as a separating numeral at the discretion of national allocating bodies.